trustmub/byteorbit/README.txt

 http://127.0.0.1:8000/api-auth/login/
 http://127.0.0.1:8000/weather/api/v1/

-Used Generic Views so that Pagination can be swiftly possible
+Used Generic Views so that Pagination can be swift